mxncr/femb/docs/tutorial.md

 - visualization of meshes and scalar fields in Graphite
 - automated runs via Lua scripting

+This tutorial explains how to create a new plugin.
+If you prefer to retrieve the existing `femb` plugin directly, please refer to the *Installation* instructions of the plugin [README](https://github.com/mxncr/femb) on GitHub.

 ## Creation of the plugin

 Launch `Graphite` and run the command *create plugin*, with *femb* as plugin